Skip to main content

 Now take the same company with real technology infrastructure — custom systems, integrated data, AI handling the repetitive work.
 Better estimating alone can add 3-4 points.
 Reduced rework from better communication adds another 2-3.
 Faster billing cycles improve cash flow.
 Automated compliance reduces overhead.
 We're talking about moving from 12% to 18-20% margins.

-At 20% margins on $20 million, that's $4 million.
-A $1.6 million difference.
-Every single year.
+At 20% margins on $20 million, that's $4 million — a $1.6 million annual difference.

 The real gap